cncf/kubestronaut/FAQ.md

 ## If I lose my status as a Kubstronaut but then regain it at a later point, do I get another jacket, vouchers and other benefits?

-As a former Kubestronaut who requalifies, you will once again enjoy the same benefits as all other Kubestronauts, with the exception of the jacket, since a Kubestronaut can only receive one single Kubestronaut jacket during his lifetime.
+As a former Kubestronaut who requalifies, you will once again enjoy the same benefits as all other Kubestronauts, with the exception of the jacket, since a Kubestronaut can only receive one single Kubestronaut jacket during their lifetime.